swetul/C3040_A2/README.md

   1. Login to your GitHub account and click on [![NEW](https://github.com/swetul/C3040_A2/blob/master/IMG/new-png.PNG)](#)

-  2. Name your repository in the following format, _username.github.io_, where username your username of the account.
+  2. Name your repository in the following format, _username.github.io_, where _username_ is the username of your account.
    [![NEW](https://github.com/swetul/C3040_A2/blob/master/IMG/create-rep.PNG)](#)

   3. Put in a description if you wish so, make sure to keep the repository **public** and select the check box with the title "Initialize this repository with a README" and click on [![NEW](https://github.com/swetul/C3040_A2/blob/master/IMG/repository.PNG)](#).
    [![NEW](https://github.com/swetul/C3040_A2/blob/master/IMG/create-public.PNG)](#)

-  4. if you decided earlier to use the GitHub editor, then select the create new file and name it "index.md", type your resume and commit new file at the bottom of the page.
+  4. If you decided earlier to use the GitHub editor, then click on "create new file" and name it "index.md", type your resume and commit new file at the bottom of the page.
+Click on preview changes to see a version of your final file.
 Skip to part 4 if you selected this option.

 #### Step 2 - Create a resume in Atom text editor